AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-add-embed.md

 # Add the Launch Embed Code

 In this lesson, you will implement the asynchronous embed code of your Launch property's Development environment.
-Along the way, you will learn about two main concepts of Launch&#8212;Environments and Embed Codes.
+Along the way, you will learn about two main concepts of Launch&mdash;Environments and Embed Codes.

 ## Learning Objectives